 The church facade lacks decorations.
 All we see is brickwork.
 This was not what the Franciscans had intended, and the last plans to add a proper facade were only axed in the nineteenth century.
 There were some half-hearted attempts at decoration: the lunette above the main entrance still has a few traces of a fifteenth century fresco, while the cornice of the top part of the facade used to have a mosaic, now all gone.

 The facade is certainly massive and impressive, but if you want to see some decorations, make sure you go and see the side entrance of the Santa Maria in Aracoeli as well.
 Here we can find a lunette with a mosaic of the Madonna and Child and two angels.
 It was either executed by Pietro Cavallini (ca. 1259-1330) or by Jacopo Torriti (or by their respective schools).
-This is not the original location of the side entrance.
-It was moved here in 1564 by one Alexander Mattaeius, whose name can be found above the left angel (the date MDLXIIII is above the other angel).
+This is not the original location of the mosaic.
+It was moved here in 1564 by one Alexander Mattaeius, whose name can be found above the left angel (the year MDLXIIII is above the other angel).

 The church has a nice and largely original floor, which is a mix of Cosmatesque inlaid marble and tomb slabs.
 The decorations on the arches and walls above the columns all date from the eighteenth century.
 The high altar is eighteenth century as well.
 It features an icon of a childless Madonna, which was once certainly part of a larger work, perhaps a polyptych.
 This Madonna d’Aracoeli dates from the tenth century.
 It was carried through the streets of Rome during the 1348 Plague and was credited with having ended the disease.
 The apse of the church used to be directly behind the sanctuary, but the Franciscans wanted a choir there.
 As a consequence, the apse was demolished in 1565, which regretfully involved the loss of a mosaic by Cavallini.